rlf-arlut/tmrg/doc/source/triplication.rst

 inst01 - triplicating a fixed macrocell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example we have a cell ''mlogic'' (which presumably comes from the library) and we do not want to touch internal of the cell.
-That is why a directive ''do_not_touch'' is added in the module declaration.
+In this example we have a cell ``mlogic`` (which presumably comes from the library) and we do not want to touch the internal of the cell.
+That is why the ``do_not_touch`` directive is added in the module declaration.

 .. image:: inst01.png